 Costa Rica Surf Guide: When and Where to Surf in Costa Rica

-But, if you do want to make a strategic decision about booking your surf holiday, we have created this helpful Costa Rica Surf Guide, which will go into more detail on the following:
+With that said, if you want to make a strategic decision regarding your next surfing holiday, I’ve created this helpful Costa Rica Surf Guide, which will go into more detail on the following:

-1. Costa Rica’s seasons: it’s essential to know that they differ from North America and Europe.
+- Costa Rica’s Seasons: They differ from North America and Europe’s seasons.

-2. Your surf skill level: depending on your level, you may prefer a different season than, say, a pro surfer.
-Many Costa Rican “surf guides” are geared towards experienced surfers.
+- Your Surf Skill Level: Depending on your skill level, you may prefer a different season than, say, a pro surfer.
+Many Costa Rican “surf guides” are in fact geared towards experienced surfers.

-3. Where to surf in Costa Rica: the country can be divided into five distinct surf zones that operate differently depending on the time of year.
+- Where to Surf in Costa Rica: The country can be divided into five distinct surf zones that operate differently depending on the time of year.

-4. When to surf in Costa Rica: we will look at the different conditions that can contribute to making it an overall “good” time to surf in Costa Rica.
+- When to Surf in Costa Rica: We will look at the different conditions that can contribute to making it an overall “good” time to surf in Costa Rica.

 Understanding Costa Rica’s Seasons

-Costa Rica has a tropical climate year-round and experiences two distinctive seasons.
-Generally, the “summer” or dry season is December to April, and the “winter” or rainy season is May to November.
+Costa Rica basks in a tropical climate year-round, with two distinct seasons that paint the landscape in different hues.
+Generally, the “summer” or dry season stretches from December to April, while the “winter” or rainy season reigns from May to November.

-Costa Rican Rainy (May-November) vs. Costa Rican Dry Season (December-March)
+Costa Rican Rainy Season (May-November) vs. Dry Season (December-March)

 For the most part, during the rainy season, the showers blow in and out, leaving clear skies in a matter of hours or even minutes.
 Generally, it rains for specific periods of the day, typically in the afternoons (leaving gorgeous sunny mornings to enjoy, which won’t show up on any weather app).